AMWA-TV/bcp-003/best-practice-secure-comms.md

 Servers SHALL reject all requests not explicitly allowed by the API with HTTP response code 405 Method not allowed.

-- NMOS Specifications typically define the allowed requests using RAML
+- NMOS Specifications typically define the allowed requests using RAML.

 Servers SHALL validate all request payloads and reject those that are invalid with an appropriate 4xx Client Error code.

 - NMOS Specifications typically define the allowed payloads using JSON Schema
-  - This includes, for example, checking string inputs with regexps.
+  - This includes, for example, checking string inputs with regular expressions.
-- Servers SHOULD check requests are not too large (HTTP response 413)
+- Servers SHOULD check requests are not too large (HTTP response 413).
 - See OWAST's [REST Security][OWASP-REST] page for advice on appropriate codes.

 Servers SHOULD log invalid requests, to help check for broken/malicious clients.